sandflysecurity/sandfly-entropyscan/README.md

 # Agentless Linux Security

 Sandfly Security produces an agentless intrusion detection and incident response platform for Linux.
-Automated entropy checks are just one of hundreds of things we search for to find intruders without loading any software on your Linux endpoints.
+Automated entropy checks are just one of thousands of things we search for to find intruders without loading any software on your Linux endpoints.

-Learn more below:
+Get a free license and learn more below:

 https://www.sandflysecurity.com
 @SandflySecurity